maren-ha/scVI.jl/README.md

 [Current version of docs.](https://maren-ha.github.io/scVI.jl/)

 As with every Julia package, you can access the docstrings of exported function by typing `?` into the REPL, followed by the function name.
-E.g., `?normalize_counts` prints the following to the REPL:
+E.g., `?normalize_size_factors` prints the following to the REPL:

 ```
-help?> normalize_counts
+help?> normalize_size_factors
-search: normalize_counts normalize_counts!
+search: normalize_size_factors normalize_size_factors!

-  normalize_counts(mat::Abstractmatrix)
+  normalize_size_factors(mat::Abstractmatrix)

   Normalizes the countdata in mat by dividing it by the size factors calculated with estimate_size_factors.
 Assumes a countmatrix mat in cell x gene format as
   input, returns the normalized matrix.